prof3ssorSt3v3/mad9011/docs/modules/week11/README.md

 - If you have not read all these notes and watched the videos from this week, do that first.
 - Finish reading the notes for week 11 and watch all the videos in the notes for week 12.
-- Hybrid Exercise: Adobe XD Exercise (not marked)
+- Hybrid Exercise: XD Exercise (not marked)
   :::